Keelhauled/LockOnPlugin/README.md

 3. Default hotkey is N, unlock by holding the same button for a bit

 ## Settings

-Settings are located in "HoneySelect\UserData\modprefs.ini".
+Settings are located in "HoneySelect\UserData\modprefs.ini"

 ### Hotkeys
 All hotkeys can be set to false to disable them or set to any value from [keynames.txt](keynames.txt), no modifiers